shouhaddo/HackerRank-solutions/README.md

 # HackerRank-solutions
-This repository is only for educational purpose , i have uploaded answers for  questions which I solve on hackerRanknk
+This repository is only for educational purpose , i have uploaded answers for  questions which I solve on <strong>HackerRank<strong>

 <b>Note : This is a running directory i will upload new answers of different questions solved in python weekly <br></b>